cds-snc/covid-alert-portal/README.md

 - `OTP_NOTIFY_TEMPLATE_ID`: The is the SMS template used and created via the Notify dashboard.
 - `OTP_NOTIFY_API_KEY`: The API key used to call Notify
 - `OTP_NOTIFY_NO_DELIVERY`: Used in tests, prints the token via logging instead of calling Notify.
+- `OTP_NOTIFY_TOKEN_VALIDITY`: time needed in seconds before the token is considered expired

 [Read the docs here](https://django-otp-notify.readthedocs.io/en/latest/)